mia-platform/documentation/docs/release_notes/platform_releasenotes.md

   In the detail of each CRUD, the creation of an index with more than one field does **not comprimise anymore CRUD configuration**.

 * *CMS*
-  The limit to the number of downloads possible at the same time in the CMS section has been removed: the 'export' functionality allows you to **download all the records**.
+  The 'export' functionality allows you to **download all the records**: there is no more a limit to the number of records to download.
 Moreover, Crud service has been **updated to version 2.1.4**.

 **How to update your DevOps Console?**
 In case of on-premise Console, to use the previous features, you have to update: